Fighting

 tasting, good-for-you foods.

-binges are the norm on campus.
-Indulge and it wont take long for those
+are the norm on campus.
+Indulge and it wont take long for those calories

-calories to add up.
-Septembers 15 extra pounds might balloon into
+to add up.
+Septembers 15 extra pounds might balloon into December's 30 if

-stress by getting enough sleep, the right nutrition, and keeping up with
+getting enough sleep, the right nutrition, and keeping up with schoolwork is

-schoolwork is essential for helping me avoid the mindless munching that often
+essential for helping me avoid the mindless munching that often accompanies the

-accompanies the pressure and tension of an all-night cramming session.
-When the
+pressure and tension of an all-night cramming session.
+When the girls on my

-girls on my dorm floor order pizzas in the middle of the night, Im not
+dorm floor order pizzas in the middle of the night, Im not about to be

-about to be the odd one out.
-But instead of pigging out, Ill allow myself
+the odd one out.
+But instead of pigging out, Ill allow myself a small

-fruits, veggies, crackers and yogurt in my dorm room to stave off junk food
+veggies, crackers and yogurt in my dorm room to stave off junk food binges.
+And

-binges.
-And for those weekend tailgate parties, I allow myself a few light
+for those weekend tailgate parties, I allow myself a few light beers.
+I've

-beers.
-I've found its a good idea to mix in a few healthy snacks to
+found its a good idea to mix in a few healthy snacks to spread out the

-every once in a while (and that's perfectly okay) no matter how busy your
+once in a while (and that's perfectly okay) no matter how busy your schedule,

-schedule, theres always time to sweat a little so you dont gain a
+theres always time to sweat a little so you dont gain a lot!
+Most

 strength-training equipment.
 The machines are usually free for students and